Good Day Out in the Press & TV!

 Brought to you by Little Wander Podcasts

-Steffan Messenger meets Ross Games & Julia Blazer to enjoy a Sheepdog Experience
+Steffan Messenger meets Ross Games and Julia Blazer to enjoy a Sheepdog Experience

 Broadcast 23rd June 2024 – BBC radio producer Maggie Ayre and broadcaster Steffan Messenger visited us to experience a Sheepdog Session with our great trainer Ross Games.